PetarPetric/random-profiles-app/prompts.md

 - **Prompt**: "Build ErrorMessage component for error state display with retry functionality, proper styling with Tailwind CSS, and accessibility features"
 - **Tool**: Claude
 - **Output**: Error component with retry button and ARIA alerts

+## Step 4: Layout Structure Component
+- **Prompt**: "Build Default layout for the whole application with consistent and proper styling with Tailwind CSS"
+- **Tool**: Claude
+- **Output**: Layout Structure with retry button and ARIA alerts